 In order to provide students with prompt, efficient service, HCC must collect accurate information and maintain reliable student records.
-The college operates an admissions, registration and records office on each campus to answer questions about admissions, assist with registration, help complete HCC forms, receive and respond to requests for transcripts, and provide information required by outside individuals and organizations.
-In addition, the campus admissions, registration and records office will help students understand the policies and procedures in this catalog.
+The college operates an admissions and registration office on each campus to answer questions about admissions, assist with registration, help complete HCC forms, receive and respond to requests for transcripts, and provide information required by outside individuals and organizations.
+In addition, the campus admissions and registration office will help students understand the policies and procedures in this catalog.